 Drive-in Movie Day - Today is Drive-in Movie Day!
+In the News - They walk among us!
+Enjoy - Relax and enjoy these images and videos!

-On this day in 1933, eager motorists parked their automobiles on the grounds of Park-In Theaters—the first-ever drive-in movie theater—located on Crescent Boulevard in Camden, New Jersey.
+On this day in 1933, eager motorists parked their automobiles on the grounds of Park-In Theatersthe first-ever drive-in movie theaterlocated on Crescent Boulevard in Camden, New Jersey.

 Park-In Theaters (the term "drive-in" came to be widely used later) was the creation of Richard Hollingshead, a movie fan and a sales manager at his father's company, Whiz Auto Products, in Camden.
 Inspired by his mother's struggle to sit comfortably in traditional movie theater seats, Hollingshead came up with the idea of an open-air theatre where patrons watched movies in the comfort of their own automobiles.